-28 What happens in the case of a no-show or if no defence is offered?
+What happens in the case of a no-show or if no defence is offered?

-If defence does not file a response and the defendant does not participate in the trial, then the lawsuit will continue to be processed, taking into account only the plaintiff's claims.
+If defence does not file a response and the defendant does not participate in the trial, then the lawsuit will continue to be processed, considering only the plaintiff's claims.